 We also found that the bed wasn’t perfectly leveled requiring us to toil away with the thirteen screws in a frustrating back and forth of trial and error.
 An auto-leveling feature wouldn’t have gone amiss.

 Overall, the print quality is phenomenal for the overwhelming majority of print jobs.
 Detail is clear and apparent, lines are smooth, edges error-free, and pretty much near perfect for materials like PLA and Flex materials.
-Many printers priced similarly offer more or less equivalent quality, but the sheer size of the build area means we could let our imagination run wild with print props and models we couldn’t consider doing elsewhere.
+Many printers priced similarly offer more or less equal quality, but the sheer size of the build area means we could let our imagination run wild with print props and models we couldn’t consider doing elsewhere.

 One downside to the massive build area in conjunction with the rather small 0.4 mm nozzle is that prints take a long time.
 An upgrade to a 0.6 mm nozzle or even bigger wouldn’t be a bad investment and should speed up printing considerably.